How do I set the stage?

 Engage the organization.

-Support your newsrooms’ efforts to identify who’s included and who’s missing from your current coverage.
+- Support your newsrooms’ efforts to identify who’s included and who’s missing from your coverage now.
 See our guide on source diversity tracking.

 Establish metrics for success.